ihmcrobotics/ihmc-build/README.md

 Presentation outlining the purpose of this project: https://docs.google.com/presentation/d/1xH8kKYqLaBkRXms_04nb_yyoV6MRchLO8EAtz9WqfZA/edit?usp=sharing

-## Project Goals
+### Advantages over standard Gradle

 - Seperate source set classpaths when building projects in IDEs
-- Get strongly typed build scripts working in IntelliJ and Eclipse
 - Utilize composite builds to make each project standalone by default
 - Keep Bamboo CI configuration powerful, minimal, and flexible

-## Future Plans
+### Future plans

+Get Kotlin build scripts working in IntelliJ and Eclipse.

 Unfortunately, this project has hardcoded parameters specific to IHMC. making it hard for others to use.
 It's mostly open sourced for reference and ideas for other people.
 Feel free to fork it or copy code!
 In the next year, I would like to turn it into something easy to use for others.
 Furthermore, hopefully this project will shrink into non-existence as Gradle and Maven get better.